galette/galettedoc/source/installation/galette.rst

      $ mysql -u root -p
      mysql> CREATE DATABASE magalette;
-     mysql> GRANT ALL ON magalette.* to 'monutilisateurgalette'@'localhost' IDENTIFIED BY 'monmotdepasse';
+     mysql> GRANT ALL ON magalette.* to
+         ->'monutilisateurgalette'@'localhost' IDENTIFIED BY 'monmotdepasse';

 * PostgreSQL